Sarohia94/Project-5-Bedside-Tales/README.md

   }
 ]
 ```
+9. On the **Permissions** tab copy the ARN (Amazon Resource Name).
+Go to the **Bucket Policy** section, click edit and select policy generator.
+From the 'select type policy' dropdown options, select S3 bucket policy.
+Add * to the input to allow all principal.
+From the 'actions' dropdown, select 'GetObject'.
+10. Paste the ARN we copied into the ARN (Amazon Resource Name) input field and click 'add statement', then click generate policy.
+Copy the Policy from the new popup and paste it into the bucket policy editor and add /* at the end of the resource value to allow access to all resources in this policy.
+So our bucket policy and CORS configuration will now allow full access to all resources in this bucket.
-11. For the **Access control list (ACL)** section, click 'edit' and tick 'list' for 'everyone (public access)' and accept the warning box.
+11. For the **Access control list (ACL)** section, click 'edit' and enable List for Everyone (public access) and accept the warning box.
+If the edit button is disabled, you need to change the Object Ownership section above to ACLs enabled.
 12. Create an **Identify and Access Management (IAM) User Group**.
 In this we will create the policy used to access our S3 bucket, and create a User to access the S3 bucket.
 This static files user will have access keys which will be used to connect the bucket to our deployed app on Heroku via config var keys.
 * Start by creating a group by selecting **User Groups** and click *create group*.
 * Add a name for your group, then click *create policy* button.
 * Open the *JSON* tab on the new page and click the *import managed policy* link on the top right side of the page.